csoloff/dash/README.md

 Scripts

-    "./neg_flow.py" finds instances of negative flow out of the SEMS and saves a table with these times of negative flow, and saves a figure showing the negative flow plotted with RH
+    "./neg_flow.py" finds instances of negative flow out of the SEMS and saves a table with these times of negative flow, and saves a figure showing the negative flow plotted with RH in DASH